samuelyoon17/boiler_royale/README.md

 ## Engineering Journey & Challenges

-This project evolved significantly during development as I optimized for scalability and data correctness.
+This project has evolved during development as I optimized for scalability and data atomicity.

 1a.
 Optimization: From Iterative Updates to CTEs
 * Initial Approach: Originally, the update_elo logic required multiple Python calls to execute separate SQL update statements.
 This was inefficient and repetitive.